Armature Group, Inc.

 Transfer of Data:

-In the course of its usual and customary business, Armature Group will occasionally require transfer of data from the EEA and/or UK.
-When so doing, it will observe the same degree of protection or greater with regard to personal information.
+In the course of its usual and customary business, Armature Group will occasionally require transfer of data from the EEA, and/or UK.
+When doing so, it will observe the same degree or greater of protection with regard to personal information.

-Anyone concerned about Armature’s use of their Personal Information may contact Armature Group via email at email@example.com or by telephone at 1-484-413-2024 with any inquiries or complaints.
-Physical mail may be addressed to Dr. Sally Davis, President, Armature Group Inc., 308 East Lancaster Avenue, Suite 215, Wynnewood, PA, 19038.
+Anyone concerned about Armature’s use of their personal Information may contact Armature Group via email at firstname.lastname@example.org or by telephone at 1-484-413-2024 with any inquiries or complaints.
+Physical mail may be addressed to Dr. Sally M. Davis, President, Armature Group Inc, 308 East Lancaster Avenue, Suite 215, Wynnewood, PA, 19096.

 Our third party service providers are required to take appropriate security measures to protect personal data that are in line with our security policies.

-We include standard contractual clauses in our contracts with third party service providers that include agreed upon confidentiality and security expectations.
+We include standard contractual clauses in our contracts with third party service providers that outline agreed-upon confidentiality and security expectations.

 All respondents to the studies that Armature conducts have the following rights with respect to their personal information: